Rexall: Rexall-Sundown

 Sundown, a maker of sunscreens, acquired the Rexall trademark in 1985, in a hostile takeover, and continued to produce nutritional supplements and remedies under the new name Rexall-Sundown, with no relationship to the remaining chain of Rexall drugstores, nor to the Canadian maker of medicines and sundries.
 Numico acquired Rexall Sundown in 2000.
 Numico split up the Rexall divisions and divested them in 2003, selling the name Rexall-Sundown to NBTY, a US vitamin company, and the Unicity Network division was to be sold to Activated Holdings, a privately held company.
 The deal fell through, and Unicity Network was sold to its management.
+As of 2022 Nestle was assigned all trademarks of Rexall Sundown.

 Dollar General and Rexall

-In March 2010, Dollar General licensed the Rexall name from healthcare giant McKesson Corporation, and announced that it would be the exclusive retailer for Rexall-branded products.
+In March 2010, Dollar General licensed the Rexall name from healthcare giant McKesson Corporation (which acquired Rexall (Canada) in 2016), and announced that it would be the exclusive retailer for Rexall-branded products.
 Rexall products are in several of the retailer's categories, including over-the-counter medication, dental care, vitamins and supplements, foot care, and first aid.